-(1) Providing instructional leadership, contractual accountability, and day-to-day

-(2) Recruiting, hiring, and retaining highly qualified school staff

-(3) Leading all initiatives to ensure school meets defined instructional goals

-(4) Collecting and analyzing school data as the basis for monitoring and improving the school's measurable outcomes and contractual obligations with a focus on a cycle of continuous improvement.

-(5) Monitoring and evaluating staff performance systematically and regularly provide staff feedback and develop professional growth plans when necessary.
-Follow through with progressive discipline when expectations are not met.

-(6) Leading staff to accomplish the defined accountability measures to include contractual obligations and federal, state, and district requirements.

-(7) Fostering effective communication and relationships with all internal and external stakeholders which would include the company's mission and vision, performance results, school activities, and other information pertinent to the individual stakeholder groups:
+- (1) Providing instructional leadership, contractual accountability, and day-to-day leadership of educational and operational activities of the school - (2) Recruiting, hiring, and retaining highly qualified school staff - (3) Leading all initiatives to ensure school meets defined instructional goals - (4) Collecting and analyzing school data as the basis for monitoring and improving the school's measurable outcomes and contractual obligations with a focus on a cycle of continuous improvement. - (5) Monitoring and evaluating staff performance systematically and regularly provide staff feedback and develop professional growth plans when necessary.
+Follow through with progressive discipline when expectations are not met. - (6) Leading staff to accomplish the defined accountability measures to include contractual obligations and federal, state, and district requirements. - (7) Fostering effective communication and relationships with all internal and external stakeholders which would include the company's mission and vision, performance results, school activities, and other information pertinent to the individual stakeholder groups:

 - Staff

 - Student

 - Parents

 - School district personnel

 - Charter School Board of Directors

 - Referring schools

 - District representatives

 - Community partners

 - Local media

 - Other stakeholders as identified

-(8) Facilitating a school climate that is conducive to student learning and implement researchbased instructional practices.
+- (8) Facilitating a school climate that is conducive to student learning and implement research-based instructional practices.

-(9) Complying with all federal, state, and district safety and security requirements to ensure a safe and secure environment for students and staff.
+- (9) Complying with all federal, state, and district safety and security requirements to ensure a safe and secure environment for students and staff.
 Lead the school management team in developing and implementing emergency procedures.